dnsimple/dnsimple-elixir/README.md

 The value you provide will be appended to the default `User-Agent` the client uses.
 For example, if you use `my-app`, the final header value will be `dnsimple-elixir/1.0 my-app` (note that it will vary depending on the client version).

-## License
+## Copyright and License

-Copyright (c) 2015-2020 DNSimple Corporation.
-This is Free Software distributed under the MIT license.
+Copyright (c) 2015 DNSimple Corporation.

+This work is free.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for more details.